Preparing Manuscripts

 In a direct citation, place only the date within parentheses: Author (2020).

-In an indirect citation, place both the name and date in parentheses, with no punctuation separating them: (Author 2020).
+In an indirect citation, place both the surname and date in parentheses, with no punctuation separating them: (Author 2020).

 Citations following direct quotations must include the page number(s) of the quote.